EMXC-Skiing/massnordic-web/index.md

     1. High School League Races (public and private).
     2. Championship Races (MIAA & NEPSAC).
     3. Eastern Cups.
-- Invitations to the 2025 U16 and EHS teams were issued on Feb.
-18, after the final Eastern Cup of the season.
+- Invitations to the U16 and EHS teams are issued on the Tuesday after the final Eastern Cup race of the season.

 For more information on how points and ranking lists are calculated, see [About MA Nordic Points]({% link mass-nordic-points/about.md %}).